substance/legacy-docs/handbook.md

 ## Possible Solutions

-Over the last 2 years we have done a lot of research, and built a working prototype, Substance.
-Here are some of our conclusions about what makes a good digital publishing system.
+Over the last 3 years we have done a lot of research, and built a working prototype, Substance.
+Here are some of our conclusions about what for us makes a good digital publishing system.

 ### Separate content from presentation